 We recommend using a moisturizer first, as while most sunscreens are hydrating, it may not be enough to moisturize dry skin alone.

-For an extra healthy glow, many of our customers recommend adding a drop of The Impossible Glow Bronzing or Highlighting Drops into your SPF.
-Simply blend and apply for radiant, protected skin.
+For an extra healthy glow, many of our customers recommend adding a drop of The Impossible Glow Bronzing or Highlighting Drops into your face cream too.
+Simply blend and apply for radiant skin.

 Finally, if you’re wearing SPF, be sure to double cleanse in the evening.
 Start with a cleansing oil and follow with a gentle cream cleanser, wiping away with a muslin cloth to make sure every scrap of sunscreen is removed – without stripping your delicate skin.